-• KAx3 (D. discoideum S00184)
+KAx3 (D. discoideum S00184)

 In the soil, single-celled cellular slime molds are preyed by nonparasitic nematodes.
 However, they escape from predation by forming fruiting bodies.
-Accordingly, we investigated the response and effects of the cellular slime molds against Meidogyne incognita, one of the root-knot nematodes infesting and damaging many plants, including grains.
+Accordingly, we investigated the response and effects of the cellular slime molds against Meidogyne incognita, one of the root-knot nematodes infesting and damaging many plants, including Chiral cell migration of Dictyostelium on 2D substrate grains.
 Consequently, we have found that chemicals released from fruiting bodies have a repelling effect that is potent enough to protect plant roots from M. incognita (Fig. 3, PLoS One 13: e0204671, 2018).